 Familiarity with biologicals versus biosimilars

-When asked about familiarity with biological medicines, 58% of prescribers said they are “Very familiar”, and have a complete understanding of them, compared to 41% who said this about biosimilars.
-37% of prescribers said they are “Familiar”, with a basic understanding of biologicals, compared to 49% who said this about biosimilars.
+When asked about familiarity with biological medicines, 58% of prescribers said they are ‘Very familiar’ , and have a complete understanding of them, compared to 41% who said the same about biosimilars.
+Thirty-seven per cent of prescribers said they are “Familiar”, with a basic understanding of biologicals, compared to 49% who said the same about biosimilars.
 And 4% had heard of biologicals but could not define them, compared to 8% who said the same about biosimilars.
 All prescribers had heard of biologicals whereas 2% of prescribers have not heard of biosimilars.

 Preferred route to familiarity

 Of the respondents (n = 517) that said they were very familiar/familiar with biosimilar medicines.
 The top five sources of information were: 1) scientific publications (70%); 2) national medical conferences/symposia (70%); 3) international medical conferences/symposia (61%); 4) self-study (42%); and 5) CME/IME (40%).

 The sources varied among the countries.
 For example, prescribers in the UK became more familiar with biosimilars through self-study (66%) and scientific publications (56%), while in Spain scientific publications (73%) and CME/IME (66%) were the most utilized.

 The top five sources to learn about biosimilars among the respondents (n = 62) who had never heard of, nor could define biosimilar medicines were: 1) scientific publications (68%); 2) international medical conferences/symposia (61%); 3) national medical conferences/symposia (55%); 4) CME/IME (37%); and 5) reference product company sponsored education (35%).

 There were no significant differences in the preferred method for becoming familiar with biosimilars among practitioners in different countries.